netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - Custom DNS resolver (if the library resolves URLs)
 - Custom congestion control and RTT estimation algorithms
 - Custom Packet scheduling algorithm
-- PAN exclusive: path selection algorithms
+- PAN exclusive: path selection algorithms.
+This differs from scheduling algorithms by determiniing which paths should be allowed at all and which should be held as backup paths.

 Many available implementations already allow injecting most of these modules.